Tekalo/common-app-frontend/README.md

 - **style**: Changes that do not affect the meaning of the code (white-space, - formatting, missing semi-colons, etc)
 - **test**: Adding missing tests or correcting existing tests

+## E2E Tests

+We are using [cypress](https://www.cypress.io/) as our FE e2e framework.
+All of the config and tests for cypress are located in the top-level `cypress` folder.
+The tests themselves are located in `cypress/e2e`.
+If you want to run specific tests or view them as they run, you can run `pnpm e2e`.
+If you wish to run all of the tests, you can simply run `pnpm cypress run`.
+You will need an instance of the application running on the `NEXT_PUBLIC_BASE_URL` set in your .env.local file for the tests to run.

 ## Miscellaneous

 ### Why the project is setup this way